spsaswat/Heart-Disease-Detector/README.md

 # Heart Disease Detector
-Using Data visualization and analysis to train machine learning models.
+Using Data visualization/analysis, and machine learning models to build a model for detecting heart disease.
 Different machine learning models were trained and their performances were compared to find the best model.